vmware-tanzu/velero/ADOPTERS.md

 publicly shared the details of how they use it.

 **[BitGo][20]**
-BitGo uses Velero backup and restore capabilities to seamlessly provision and scale fullnode statefulsets on the fly as well as having it serve an integral piece for our kubernetes disaster-recovery story.
+BitGo uses Velero backup and restore capabilities to seamlessly provision and scale fullnode statefulsets on the fly as well as having it serve an integral piece for our Kubernetes disaster-recovery story.

 **[Bugsnag][30]**
 We use Velero for managing backups of an internal instance of our on-premise clustered solution.
-We also recommend our users of [on-premise Bugsnag installations][31] use Velero for [managing their own backups][32].
+We also recommend our users of [on-premise Bugsnag installations](https://www.bugsnag.com/on-premise) use Velero for [managing their own backups](https://docs.bugsnag.com/on-premise/clustered/backup-restore/). <!-- Velero.io word list : ignore -->

 **[Banzai Cloud][60]**
 [Banzai Cloud Pipeline][61] is a Kubernetes-based microservices platform that integrates services needed for Day-1 and Day-2 operations along with first-class support both for on-prem and hybrid multi-cloud deployments.
 We use Velero to periodically [backup and restore these clusters in case of disasters][62].